Current information on the effects of the coronavirus on studies

 Detailed information on examination matters can be found (here on this page) in the following stick points.

-1. Due to the uncertain and difficult infection situation, we are currently planning to convert the WS 20/21 classroom sessions into an online mode as far as possible.
-Especially for technical courses of study where on-site presence is indispensable due to laboratory activities etc., it will probably not be possible to change the presence mode.
+1. Due to the uncertain and difficult infection situation, the face-to-face courses of SS 2021 have - as far as possible - been planned in an online mode.
+Especially for technical courses, where an on-site presence is indispensable due to laboratory activities etc., it will not be possible to convert the attendance mode.